Georgia’ Best Source for a Cheap Divorce

 I don’t have an address for my spouse so how can I serve the divorce papers?

 If you are unable to locate your spouse, or if your spouse refuses to sign the divorce papers, you can still get a divorce using our service.
 For those that can’t locate their spouse, there is a process known as a “publication divorce” that can be used.
 A publication divorce is accomplished by publishing a legal notice in the newspaper.
 After the legal notice has ran three times in a newspaper, the non-filing spouse is considered legally served, and the divorce is finalized.
+The publication divorce process is also ideal of your spouse has left the country or is wanted y authorities.

 My spouse refuses to sign the divorce papers.